Monday, August 11, 2025

 • Green can already has jalapenos in it so I didn't add any peppers

-• Not very spicy at all comapred to the yellow can
+• Not very spicy at all compared to the yellow can

-• Good call on the cumin amount, I thought I used way too much until I fully blended it together
+• Good call on the cumin amount, I thought I used way too much until I fully mixed it together

 • Also used a bit too much garlic and onion.
 It over powered everything else just a bit too much